privacy-scaling-explorations/zkevm-specs/specs/mpt-proof.md

 The bytes after 160 present a hash of the underlying branch.

-MPT layout uses s_rlp1, s_rlp2, and s_advices for RLP meta bytes and nibbles, while c_advices are used for branch hash (c_rlp2 stores 160 - denoting the number of hash bytes).
+MPT layout uses `s_rlp1`, `s_rlp2`, and `s_advices` for RLP meta bytes and nibbles, while `c_advices` are used for branch hash (`c_rlp2` stores 160 - denoting the number of hash bytes).

 There are two extension node rows - one for S proof, one for C proof.
-However, the nibbles information is the same for both proofs.
+However, the extension key (nibbles) is the same for both proofs, we don't need to double this information.
+For this reason, in C row, we don't put key into `s_rlp1`, `s_rlp2`, and `s_advices`, we just put hash of C extension node underlying branch in `c_advices`.

-For this reason, in C row, we store some additional witness for nibbles (because the nibbles are actually given compressed in bytes).
+However, in C row, we store additional witness for nibbles (because nibbles are given compressed in bytes) into `s_rlp1`, `s_rlp2`, and `s_advices`.

+For example:
+`0, 0, 5, 0, 0, ...`

+Here, 5 presents the second nibbles of 149 (see above).
+Having the second nibble enables us to compute the first nibble.

+Thus, the two extension rows look like:

+`228,130,0,149, 0, ..., 0, 160, S underlying branch hash`
+`0, 0, 5, 0, ..., 0, 160, C underlying branch hash`

+There is bit of a difference in RLP stream when only one nibble appears.
+In this case there is no byte specifying the length of the key extension (130 in the above case).
+For example, in the case below, the nibble is 0 (16 - 16):

 `226,16,160,172,105,12...`

-`228, 130, 0, 187, 0, ...`

-`0, 0, 11, 0, 0, ...`
+In this case special witnesses for nibbles are not needed.

 ### Storage leaf